Red Pandas Conservation: UPSC Key Notes & Top 15 MCQs

 Red pandas around a tree branch, surrounded by lush greenery in its natural forest environment

-A red panda, a shy and solitary creature, rests gracefully on a tree branch in its cool Himalayan forest home, while the other down
+A red panda, a shy and solitary creature, rests gracefully on a tree branch in its cool Himalayan forest home, while the other is down

 If you are interested in wild animals and want to know something unique, then the world of the red panda will surprise you.
 This cute creature remains in the news due to its amazing beauty, shy nature, and inclusion in the list of extinct species.
 The uncommon red panda is a small, cat-like, reddish-brown species that lives in the highlands of India, Nepal, Bhutan, and China.
 In this article, you will learn about the life, lifestyle, food, and dangers of the red panda, and how you can become a partner in its conservation.
 This information will change your thinking that only big animals are worth attention.